run2bizdocs/docs/en-us/docs/builder/enable-builder.md

 # Enable Builder

-For 4biz/Builder integration to work:
+The requisites for enabling Builder in 4Biz are:

-- The 4biz version is 8.0.0.0 or higher
+- 4biz version is Helium or higher;

-- 4biz configured for HTTPS access: //
+- 4biz configured for HTTPS access;

-- The integration parameters are configured in the 4biz
+- Configure the following parameters.

-![Builder Conection][1]
+--

 - **Parameter 309:**